arbor-sim/arbor/doc/python/decor.rst

     .. method:: place(locations, const arb::mechanism_desc& d)

         Place one instance of synapse described by ``mechanism`` to each location in ``locations``.
         Returns a unique identifier that can be used to query the local indexes (see :gen:`index`) assigned to the placed items on the cable cell.
+For instance: the ``index`` returned when a synapse mechanism is ``place``d, can be used when creating a :py:class:`arbor.connection`

         :param str locations: description of the locset.
         :param str mechanism: the name of the mechanism.